 Panasonic has inherited its management philosophy of contributing to society from its stance as "a public entity of society," which has been a part of the company's DNA ever since its foundation.
-To help achieve a sustainable society, Panasonic is promoting corporate citizenship activities (social contribution activities) and working to solve social issues around the world, based on the philosophy of education and coexistence while focusing on two key areas: the environment and the next generation.
+To help achieve a sustainable society, Panasonic is promoting corporate citizenship activities (social contribution activities) and working to solve social issues around the world, based on the philosophy of education and coexistence while focusing on two key areas: the environment&energy and the next generation.

 We believe that our business activities and our corporate citizenship activities should be balanced like the wheels of a car, and we are working to promote both types of activities simultaneously in a manner that suits the times.
 We carry out our corporate citizenship activities not as distribution of profit but as investment in society, and to ensure the sustainable continuation of activities in the two key areas.
 Furthermore, strengthening the foundations of civil society will always be the focus of our activities.

 The Panasonic Group has formulated a Global Policy to develop the following corporate citizenship activities around the world.

 [Global Policy for the Panasonic Group's Citizenship Activities]

 |Positioning||Social investment should be an integral element in business strategy, and top management must take the lead in making these investments.|